-Design and synthesis of novel saponin-triazole derivatives in regulation of adipogenesis
+Design and synthesis of novel saponin-triazole derivatives in the regulation of adipogenesis

 -